kshaffer/corpusmusic/schedule.md

 Creating a set of guidelines (a manifesto?) for computational musicology research

 <br/>
-## Day 3: Wednesday, May 14 ##
+## Day 3: Wednesday, May 14 (UPDATED) ##

 #### Prep ####

+First, leave one or two comments or ideas in the [collaborative methods document](https://docs.google.com/a/colorado.edu/document/d/1gxQK0GIpb2mAKGkXQOjuG_WmR5MaeurEAd5dgsZxD6w/edit) (must be signed in with CU Google account to view) based on the first two days' readings.

-Read or watch the following.
+Then, read or watch the following.
 Tweet questions and discussions about the materials.
 (Please see [Readings and resources](readings.html) page for Twitter handles of authors.)
 Collaborate on [Google Doc response](https://drive.google.com/a/colorado.edu/folderview?id=0B9o4hmKNoi6cYVZvRDNsaHlqcEk&usp=sharing) to Meyer and de Clercq/Temperley.

 - ["Triads"](https://vimeo.com/94521923)
 - ["Analyzing Triads"](https://vimeo.com/94723962)